 Thanks to the last technological advancements and the research on distributed networks, the issues related to data storage on a city level can be resolved.
 At CREA IDEA LAB, we are promoting Sustainable City Platform based on VPLedger technology.
 It enables self-autonomous regulation between parties: citizen-to-citizen, business-to-business, business-to-public administration, citizen-to-public administration, between public administration entities.
 Furthermore, it facilitates the minimisation of data storage by converting the traditional data warehouse to Distributed Digital Ledger.
 Then, the data is stored at the user device/node and it is not replicated at the city platform.
 We estimate a reduction of the demand for data storage to reach 1% of the one of traditional city platform.

 To understand the real environmental impact of our Sustainable City Platform, let's imagine a city which want to attract a visitor's flow of 1% of the global population today.
 Let's also imagine that these visitors will stay just a day in the city.
 It is also know that with the present state-of-art of the technology, the users of digital services produce 1,7 MB of data every second by user.
 Then, let's imagine that our city wants to adopt a unique city app based on a City Data Platform and to enable its citizens and visitors with digital public services from administration services to e-shopping and e-entertainment.

-Then, we can estimate that just the visitors of our city will generate 31,3 petabytes of data in a day which will rise a electricity consumption demand of 2MWh.
-If we implement our Sustainable City Platform in our imaginary city, it can facilitate an environmental positive impact of 11.456,3 tonnes of CO2 eq.
+Then, we can estimate that just the visitors of our city will generate 11,5 exa-bytes of data in a day which will rise an electricity consumption demand of 0,7GWh.
+If we implement our Sustainable City Platform in our imaginary city, it can facilitate an environmental positive impact of 4,1 million tonnes of CO2 eq.

 Then, our city can really establish itself to be on the road to become a sustainable city with systems and processes which will fight against global warming.